Javier Inés

 BIO

-Javier Inés (Zaragoza 1956 – Barcelona 1991)
+Javier Inés (Zaragoza, 1956 – Barcelona, 1991)

-Javier Inés’s archive has this duality between the most ‘modern’ and triumphant Barcelona, the prelude to the Olympics, and the underworld in which other artists also moved, who, like him, sought the strength of life on the edge.
-As Javier Inés said: ‘I think my characters are happy.
-I think they accept their destiny.
-And I try to make their faces humorous and funny.
-I am not satisfied with simply making a photograph, a portrait.
-I want to go further, to bring out a mystery, some magic’.
+As Javier Inés said: “I believe my subjects are happy.
+I think they accept their fate, and I try to make their faces show humor and be fun.
+I’m not satisfied with just taking a photograph, a portrait—I want to go further, to bring out a mystery, something magical.”

 Adquirir obra ↓